nywton/jarvis/README.md

-# Jarvis - A Terminal Assistant for Shell Commands
+# Jarvis - A Terminal Assistant for concise Shell Commands

 This is a terminal assistant for remembering shell commands.
 It utilizes the OpenAI API to provide concise commands based on user input.